rjniemela/bookbot/README.md

 # bookbot
-A repository for https://boot.dev course project bookbot
+A repository for the 1st https://boot.dev project